 The St. Cloud State University Recovery Community provides a safe and welcoming environment where students in recovery can receive support while working to obtain a college degree.
 This residentially based program applies best practice strategies that assist students in developing the behaviors and skills necessary to allow them to succeed academically, personally and professionally while in recovery.

-St. Cloud State University joins a unique list of other leading university campuses across the country who have established collegiate recovery communities.
-These programs have proven successful, as their students have emerged as their students have emerged as campus leaders including achieving higher average GPAs than their campus peers.
+Our collegiate recovery community supports those who have struggled with substance abuse and addiction and now recognize the need to completely abstain and make a commitment to quality sobriety as they pursue a college education.
+St. Cloud State University is among a unique list of leading university campuses across the country that have established residential collegiate recovery communities.
+These programs have proven highly successful; as their students have emerged as vibrant campus leaders, typically achieving higher average GPAs than their campus peers.

 The St. Cloud State University Recovery Community consists of

 - On-site support staff

 - Campus and community information, referrals and advocacy